Agent Editor

 - The app is running locally.

-- The after-startup logic as mentioned in the First-time Setup section, has run successfully.
+- The after-startup logic (mentioned in the First-time Setup section) has run successfully.

 - The text generation resource configured in the Model document is reachable.
 You can verify this by clicking Test on the Model document.

 If you change the agent definition (for example, by updating the system prompt or adding or removing tools), restart the local app runtime before testing again.
-The Agent editor provides a UI indication for this, but it is recommended to account for it explicitly while iterating.
+Agent Editor provides a UI indication for this, but Mendix recommends accounting for it explicitly while iterating.

 When these conditions are met, you can use the test functionality to validate prompt behavior and configuration before integrating the agent into app logic.